BrownRISDGameDevelopers/gitted/README.md

 Here are some common steps:
 `git status` - See which files currently contain unresolved merge conflicts
 If the file is not in a human-readable text format (like an image or video), you should delete the file and re-add the correct version.
 If it's semi-human readable (like a Unity scene), find an expert or proceed with caution if you want to merge manually.
 Otherwise, you can open the file in your favorite text editor.
-You should see some sections marked like this:
+You should see 1 or more sections that look like this:
 ```
-My favorite Touhou song is
+My favorite Touhou song is  <- Normal, nonconflicting content
 <<<<<<< HEAD
 Hartmann's Youkai Girl      <- your local changes are here
 =======
 Bad Apple                   <- remote changes are here
 >>>>>>> [commit id of the remote]
 ```
 This lays out what content are actively in conflict.
 Decide what you want to final file to look like, then delete everything else (including the merge conflict markers).